Flourish.jpg

 …displaying election results for German Bundestag.

-This is a different approach compared to, for example, Tableau where within tooltip visualisations are created based on a single chart that get filtered by whatever variables you hover over.
-From a workflow perspective, Flourish’s approach of dealing with within-pop-up charts is way more labour-intensive – and also a bit annoying, frankly speaking.
+This is a different approach compared to, for example, Tableau where within tooltip visualisations are created based on a single chart that gets filtered by whatever variables you hover over.
+From a workflow perspective, Flourish’s approach of dealing with within-pop-up charts is considerably more labour-intensive – and also a bit annoying, frankly.

 Slope chart